8base/Chat-application-using-GraphQL-Subscriptions-and-Vue/README.md

       this.users.push(user);
     },
     /**
-     * Removes user from the users array by ID.
+     * Removes a user from the users' array by ID.
      */
     removeUser(user) {
       this.users = this.users.filter(